m-e-conroy/angular-dialog-service/README.md

 1. Fixed Wait dialog template, header should now display a passed parameter header to the wait service.
 Prior to this it would always display the default header whether or not a passed header parameter was used or not.
 2. Default translations have been removed from the dialogs.main module to their own module, in order to support applications that were already using Angular-Translate and had already defined translation lists for 'en-US.'
 Previously including dialogs.main would have overwritten those translation lists supplied elsewhere in an application.
 To use the default translations:
 	- Include the dialogs-default-translations.min.js file in your HTML file and add 'dialogs.default-translations' to your application's dependency list along with 'dialogs.main'
-	- If you already had a translation list setup elsewhere in your application just copy the $translationProvider translation list in the dialogs-default-translations module to where-ever it is that you have your list configured
+	- OR If you already had a translation list setup elsewhere in your application just copy the $translationProvider translation list in the dialogs-default-translations module to where-ever it is that you have your list configured

 v5.0.0
 ------